wdv4758h/pypy-extradoc/talk/ep2014/stm/talk.rst

 * but *can be very coarse:*

-  - even two big transactions can hopefully run in parallel
+  - even two big transactions can optimistically run in parallel

   - even if they both *acquire and release the same lock*